 Larry is survived by his wife of 56 years, Jean of Perkasie, PA, his two children, daughter Elizabeth Glauber (Jeff) of Doylestown, PA, son Thomas Stolmeier (Molly) of Dublin, OH, and his sister, Mary “Tash” McKinney of Eden Prairie, MN.
 He was also a caring and sporty Papa to his five grandsons, Joseph, Michael, and Peter Glauber, and John and Mike Stolmeier.

-He was preceded in death by his parents, Frank and Mary Stolmeier, and his brother Tom.
+He was preceded in death by his parents, Frank and Mary Stolmeier, his brother Tom, and his brother-in-law Jerry McKinney.

 We imagine that, at the time of Larry’s death, wonderful memories of a life well-lived flooded back into him.
 In lieu of flowers, please consider making a donation to the Alzheimer’s Association.